vitpdel/AuthAPI/README.md

 # AuthAPI
-An API for user authentication made with Typescript and MongoDB
+An API for user authentication made with Typescript, Express and MongoDB